TarCV/android-testng/README.md

 Packages
 --------

-The runner will *ONLY* look for classes in the package specified by the `targetPackage` entry in your `AndroidManifest.xml` file.
+The runner will look for classes everywhere in your classpath - same as standard ASTL library

 In [Gradle](https://gradle.org/) this defaults to your application package plus `....test`.